kvarak/dnd/docs/_Classes/cavalier.md

 At 10th level, when you hit a creature with an opportunity attack, reduce the creature's speed by 20 for the rest of the turn.
 When you make an opportunity attack, you can make an additional reaction before the end of your next turn.
 You can make no more reactions between turns than your Strength modifier or Dexterity modifier (your choice).
 You can not benefit from this feature while using the sentinel feat.

 ### Shining Beacon
 At 15th level, you can inspire bravery in the hearts of your allies and wards.
-Each friendly creature within 30 feet gains a number of temporary hit points equal to your level.
+Each friendly creature within 30 ft gains a number of temporary hit points equal to your level.
 The temporary hit points last for 1 hour.
 Once you use this ability, you can't use it again until you finish a short rest.

 ### Protect the Meek
 At 18th level, you can move to intercept foes.
 When a foe makes an action, as a ***reaction***, you can move up to your speed (or your mount's speed, if mounted) and make a single melee attack.
 This movement provokes opportunity attacks as normal.
 You must end your movement adjacent to an enemy.
 Once you use this ability, you can't use it again until you finish a short rest.